HOW WEIR & SONS STYLE MAGAZINE IS BUILDING LUXURY BRAND VALUE IN CUSTOM MAGAZINES

 But Porter is no supermarket sweep.
 This digital-first brand has made a huge success of its reverse publishing strategy.

 Gisele Bundchen covered the first issue, it is packed with luxury brands, the best photographers, editors, writers and stylists are in its pages, and the title has increased its figures for three years in a row, boasting a 6 percent year-on-year increase, says audit body BPA Worldwide.
-It now has a circulation of 180,646 per issue.
+Porter’s circulation is at 180,646 per issue.

 One of the reasons it’s been so successful?
 Luxury advertising hasn’t taken to digital the way mass-market advertising has.
 According to media agency Zenith, high-end luxury goods companies spent only 16 percent of their budgets on digital advertising in 2016 compared to the 30 percent that mass brands spend.